 If the field is set to true, the UE can assume the precoding and resource allocation of the co-scheduled UE are the same in the PRG-level grid configured to the target UE when PRG=2 or 4, when the target UE and any co-scheduled UEs are in different CDM groups and with the same DMRS sequence.

-If the field is set to false, the UE can not assume the precoding and resource allocation of the co-scheduled UE are the same in the PRG-level grid configured to the target UE when PRG=2 or 4, when the target UE and any co-scheduled UEs are in different CDM groups and with the same DMRS sequence.
+If the field is set to false, the UE can not assume the precoding or resource allocation of the co-scheduled UE is the same in the PRG-level grid configured to the target UE when PRG=2 or 4, when the target UE and any co-scheduled UEs are in different CDM groups and with the same DMRS sequence.

 NOTE: the same DMRS sequence represents the same root DMRS sequence r(n), see TS 38.211 [16], clause 7.4.1.1.1.